mattallen-it/iam-infrastructure-labs/Lab-01-Virtualization-and-Identity-Infrastructure-Foundation/README.md

 ## Outcome

-A secure virtualization environment was successfully established to support enterprise Active Directory deployment.
+A secure virtualization boundary was successfully established to support enterprise Active Directory deployment.

-The domain controller virtual machine (MRTG-DC01) was provisioned and prepared for identity services installation.
+The MRTG-DC01 virtual machine was provisioned and prepared for Domain Controller promotion.

-This infrastructure now serves as the controlled boundary for authentication, authorization, and policy enforcement within the MRTG IAM environment.
+This environment now serves as the controlled identity boundary for authentication, authorization, and policy enforcement within the MRTG IAM architecture.

 ---